greggcorp/Greggcorp/speaking.md

 ----
 # Company & team events
-Gregg has spoken about product and UX research with teams from companies like:
+Gregg has spoken about product and UX research with teams from:

 [Xero](https://www.xero.com/)